ZitongZhang/TwittMap/README.md

 3. Run `python streaming.py &`

 ## Step 4: Creating Web UI
-1. Create a Web UI using html and javascript to let users choose any keyword from 10 (default) via a drop-down box.
+1. Create a Web UI using html and javascript to let users choose any keyword from 10 (default) via a drop-down box
-2. Require socket.io (version 1.2.1 or later to escape special character) to send the keyword to back-end .
+2. Require socket.io (version 1.2.1 or later to escape special character) to send the keyword to back-end
-3. Initialize Google Map using Google Maps API.
+3. Initialize Google Map using Google Maps API

 ## Step 5: Searching Tweets
-1. Using node.js express framework as back-end server to connect to elasticsearch.
+1. Using node.js express framework as back-end server to connect to elasticsearch
-2. Query elasticsearch according to keyword selected by users from the front-end.
+2. Query elasticsearch according to keyword selected by users from the front-end
-3. Once ES responds to the server, the server then sends the response as JSON payload to the front-end.
+3. Once ES responds to the server, the server then sends the response as JSON payload to the front-end

 ## Step 6: Visualizing Filtered Tweets
-1. Locate tweets and place a marker with anchor set to geometry information.
+1. Locate tweets and place a marker with anchor set to geometry information
 2. Add a listener Event for each marker.
 Whenver the user clicks the marker, an infowindow is created and popped out.
-Previous infowindow, is any, is closed.
+Previous infowindow, is any, is closed

+## Step 7: Deploying to Amazon Elastic Beanstalk
+1. Since the Linux VMs do not allow listening on port 80, it's necessary to configure the application to listen on some other port (we used 2222)
+2. Make an archive of all files in the directory `nodejs` (except `node_modules`), and deploy it to Amazon Elastic Beanstalk
+3. Configure the Elastic Load Balancer to forward traffic from port 80 to port 2222, and add corresponding rules to the security groups